elor/raytrace/Readme.md

-# raytracezeug
+# raytrace

-Inspired by "Ray Tracing in One Weekend" <https://raytracing.github.io/>, which I didn't read or follow beforehand.
+Loosely inspired by "Ray Tracing in One Weekend" <https://raytracing.github.io/>, which I didn't read or follow beforehand.

 ## Build & Run